 The benefits of an InBody scan go beyond just knowing your weight.
 Here’s why an InBody Scan can be a powerful tool for both fitness enthusiasts and anyone looking to improve their health:

-1. Understanding Your Metabolism – With the InBody scan, you’ll get an estimate of your Basal Metabolic Rate (BMR), allowing you to better tailor your diet based on your body's energy needs.
+Understanding Your Metabolism –With the InBody scan, you’ll get an estimate of your Basal Metabolic Rate (BMR).
+This insight is based on your lean mass and allows you to better tailor your diet based on your body's energy needs.

 How Accurate Is an InBody Scan?

 However, several factors can influence the results of the scan.
 For instance, hydration levels, recent meals, and physical activity can all affect measurements.
-To ensure accurate results, it’s important to follow certain preparation steps, which we’ll discuss next.
+To improve the accuracy of results, it’s important to follow certain preparation steps, which we’ll discuss next.

 How to Prepare for an InBody Scan